azavea/climate-change-api/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+ - [ ] Does the python linter pass?
  - [ ] Do tests pass?
- - [ ] Does this PR require an update to the API Documentation?
+ - [ ] Has the API documentation been updated, or does this PR not require it?

 See|Connects #XXX